agoralabs/appmesh-demo-aws/README.md

 ### Step 21 : Create a DNS record for the API

+Our SpringBoot API should be accessible at **https://service-api.skyscaledev.com/**.
+So we need to create a DNS record.

 - Go to **21-meshexposer-api** directory.
+- Run **apply.sh** script : The DNS record should be created.

 ```
 module.exposer.aws_route53_record.dnsapi: Creation complete after 50s [id=Z0017173R6DN4LL9QIY3_service-api_CNAME]